 Different spaces require different types of lighting for optimal efficiency.

-- Indirect light fixtures are most often used in office settings; they cast most light towards the ceiling.
+- Indirect light fixtures are most often used in office settings.
+They cast most light towards the ceiling.
 They create even illumination in the workspace and disperse the light in a more natural manner.

 - Shielded light fixtures use different covers and lenses to filter and distribute the light over the workspace.
 They are found most often in office settings.
-You often see these as large boxed lights containing fluorescent lighting or as fixtures flush to the ceiling (see parabolic vs prismatic).
+You often see these as large, boxed lights containing fluorescent lighting or as fixtures flush to the ceiling (see parabolic vs prismatic).

 Step two: Evaluate your workspace using the following checklist.